JohnCiubuc/StreamLinkerino/README.md

 ## Testing branch TODO:

 * Fix bug that the application doesn't correctly close after doing first switch
+    * Seems to be due to the destructor not being called in main window, when window is 'closed'.
+Need to find fix for that
 * Fix bug where QProcess runs another bash session for `get-window-list` without watiing for previous execution to end
 * Convert `get-window-list` script into first party feature
 * Convert `wmctrl -ic` into first party feature.
 Even though I'm using the same code, it doesn't work